Faking (music): Views

-In Chinese culture, there is a folktale about a man named Mr. Nanguo who fakes playing the yu in an ensemble, but runs into trouble when unexpectedly asked to produce solos.
-This idiom is known as 滥竽充数.
+In Chinese culture, there is a folktale about a man named Mr. Nanguo who fakes playing the yu in an ensemble, but runs into trouble when asked to play a solo.
+This idiom is known as 滥竽充数 (濫竽充數), or "to make up the numbers".

-Faking is considered controversial in orchestral playing; The Strad magazine calls it one of the "great unmentionable [topics] of orchestral playing".
+Faking is considered controversial in orchestral playing; The Strad calls it one of the "great unmentionable [topics] of orchestral playing".
 A professional cellist states that all orchestral musicians, even those in the top orchestras, occasionally "fake" certain passages.
 Professional players who were interviewed were of a consensus that faking because a part is not written well for the instrument may be acceptable, but faking "just because you haven't practised" the music is not acceptable.

-A musician from the Canadian Music Centre stated that "...when I hear someone [a musician] say "I can just fake that" [music] is akin to nails on a chalkboard."
+A musician from the Canadian Music Centre stated that "...when I hear someone [a musician] say 'I can just fake that' [music] is akin to nails on a chalkboard."
 The CMC musician states that as a "...performer I feel obligated to make sure I can play the music as well as I can.
 If that means I have to woodshed [(practice) a] lick up until the day of the concert that is what I will do, I can't personally accept "faking" it as an answer for any kind of music."

 The classical music comedy YouTube channel duo TwoSetViolin has made several videos reacting to and criticizing fake classical music portrayals.